-(6) Due to joint venture, each shareholder provides endorsements' guarantees to the endorsed-guaranteed company in proportion to its ownership.
+(6) Due to joint venture, each shareholder provides endorsements/guarantees to the endorsed/guaranteed company in proportion to its ownership.

-Note 3: Celining on total endorsements' guarantees granted by the Company and subsidianies is 50% of the Company's net asset based on the latest financial statements audited or reviewed by independent accountants.
+Note 3: Ceiling on total endorsements/guarantees granted by the Company and subsidiaries is 50% of the Company's set asset based on the latest financial statements audited or reviewed by independent accountains, and limit on endorsements/guarantees to a single party is 50% of the Company's net asset based on the latest financial statements audited or reviewed by independent accountants.